Why structured architecture design is the foundation of scalable agentic enterprise systems

 Business-driven architecture

 Every system, integration, or platform decision must trace back to a business objective.
-In structured architecture, this is enforced through requirement-to-execution traceability technology choices are justified by business impact, not technical preference.
-When traceability is built into the design workflow, business alignment becomes verifiable rather than assumed.
+In structured architecture, this is enforced through requirement-to-execution traceability.
+Technology choices are justified by business impact rather than technical preference, and business alignment becomes verifiable rather than assumed.

 Standardization and interoperability